-- Conditions whose diagnoses are distinct from Pregnancy, but are adversely affected by Pregnancy or are caused by Pregnancy and not, from a medical viewpoint, associated with a normal Pregnancy.
+- 1. Conditions whose diagnoses are distinct from Pregnancy, but are adversely affected by Pregnancy or are caused by Pregnancy and not, from a medical viewpoint, associated with a normal Pregnancy.
 This includes but is not limited to: fetal distress, gestational diabetes, toxemia, ectopic Pregnancy, spontaneous abortion, preeclampsia, eclampsia, missed abortion, false labor, edema, morning sickness and similar medical and surgical conditions of comparable severity. - 2.
-An emergency caesarean section or a non-elective caesarean section.
+An emergency cesarean section or a non-elective cesarean section.

-Contract refers to this Evidence of Coverage and Schedule of Benefits, as issued and delivered to you.
+Contract means this Evidence of Coverage, the enrollment application and Schedule of Benefits, as issued and delivered to you.

-Copayment, Copay or Copayment Amount means the specific dollar amount that you must pay when you receive Covered Services.
+Copay, Copayment or Copayment Amount means the specific dollar amount that you must pay when you receive Covered Services.
 Copayments are shown in the Schedule of Benefits.
 Not all Covered Services have a Copayment.